28 types and styles of photography.

 Photograph the natural world.

-If plants, animals, or the outdoors interest you, these types of photography might be right for you.
+If plants, animals or the outdoors interest you, these types of photography might be right for you.

 Nature photography: Get tips for capturing the great outdoors and wildlife photography.
-With weather to work around and lighting you can’t always control, it’s important to plan ahead and bring the right gear, whether your aim is photos of mountains, trees, or deer.
+With weather to work around and lighting you can’t always control, it’s important to plan ahead and bring the right gear, whether your aim is photos of mountains, trees or deer.

-Landscape photography: Learn more about the timing, lighting, and technical challenges of capturing beautiful vistas, dense forests, or vast deserts.
+Landscape photography: Learn more about the timing, lighting and technical challenges of capturing beautiful vistas, dense forests or vast deserts.
 Get tips from landscape photographers on the necessity of a tripod and which lenses and shutter speeds are best.

 Astrophotography: For those who find themselves staring into the night sky in wonder, astrophotography (a form of long exposure photography) is a good photography genre to explore.
-With tripods and extremely long shutter speeds, you can capture stunning starscapes, time-lapse images, and light paintings that show how stars move in the sky as the Earth rotates.
+With tripods and extremely long shutter speeds, you can capture stunning starscapes, time-lapse images and light paintings that show how stars move in the sky as the Earth rotates.

 Storm photography: If the sky within our troposphere piques your interest, you can study weather and take incredible photos through lighting and storm photography.
 The right gear and safety precautions are essential when shooting weather.
-With patience, practice, and the right timing, electrifying pictures are in your future.
+With patience, practice and the right timing, electrifying pictures are in your future.

 Pet photography: Get up close and personal with animals and take photos of people’s pets.
-Animal photography comes with its own special challenges, but preparation and an ability to adapt during a shoot will help you snap great shots.
+Animal photography comes with its own special challenges, but preparation and an ability to adapt during a shoot will help you to snap great shots.
 Plus, learn some post-processing techniques to make photos of dogs and cats with dark fur pop.

 Macro photography: From insects and small birds to extreme close-ups of flowers and fruits, macro photos make the small appear larger than life.
-These photos can require a macro lens to capture, and the plane of focus is very narrow, making a steady workspace essential.
+These photos can require a macro lens to capture and the plane of focus is very narrow, making a steady workspace essential.
 But with photography tips and advice from pros, you can investigate this window into a smaller world.

 Flower photography: For those more interested in flora than fauna, flower photos are a great genre of photography to explore.
-These passive subjects are a good way for beginners to learn about shallow depth of field, lighting, exposure, and other skills.
+These passive subjects are a good way for beginners to learn about shallow depth of field, lighting, exposure and other skills.

 Capture cityscapes and structures.

-It can be artistic or commercial when you photograph man-made structures, and the tips for showing buildings in their most compelling light vary depending on your goal.
+It can be artistic or commercial when you photograph man-made structures and the tips for showing buildings in their most compelling light vary depending on your goal.

 Architecture photography: From shots of skyscrapers to gothic gargoyles, architectural photography is all about how to showcase the interesting vantage points of buildings and highlighting their intriguing features.
 A wide-angle lens and knowledge of how to shoot in natural light will help.

 Real estate photography: For a more commercial take on building photography, real estate photography provides an opportunity to build a career capturing home photos.
-Advice on technical choices surrounding gear and lighting can help you build a foundation to grow your real estate photography skills.
+Advice on technical choices surrounding gear and lighting can help you to build a foundation to grow your real estate photography skills.

-Drone photography: You can take nature photos from the air, but drones bring an especially unique perspective to photographs of buildings, highways, and bridges.
+Drone photography: You can take nature photos from the air, but drones bring an especially unique perspective to photographs of buildings, highways and bridges.
 Discover the challenges involved when you pilot a drone to snap pictures and gain advice on how to get the best images from this bird’s eye view.